scaleoutsystems/fedn/README.rst

 Core Features
 =============

 -  **Scalable and resilient.** FEDn enables multiple aggregation servers (combiners) to divide up the work to coordinate clients and aggregate models.
-This makes the framework able to scale to large numbers of clients in a cross-device setting, as well as handle large model updates in a cross-silo setting.
+This makes the framework able to scale to large numbers of clients.
    The server-side is able to seamlessly recover from failure, making for robust deployment in production scenarios.
+FEDn is robust in asynchronous federated learning scenarios, seamlessly handling clients that connects and drops out during training.

 -  **Security**.
 FL clients do not have to open any ingress ports.
 The framework is built using secure industry standard communication protocols and supports token-based authentication for FL clients.